viktomas/logseq-export/README.md

         [MANDATORY] Path to the root of your logseq graph containing /pages and /journals directories.
 ```

-This command also expects you have a file called `export.yaml` in your logseq folder.
+*Optional* configuration is in a file called `export.yaml` in your logseq folder.

 ```yml
 # list of logseq page properties that won't be quoted in the markdown front matter